anoma/namada/documentation/specs/src/masp/ledger-integration.md

   * As a consequence, an amount exceeding the gas fees must be available in a transparent account in order to execute an unshielding transaction - this prevents denial of service attacks
 * Using the MASP sentinel transaction key for transaction signing indicates that gas be drawn from the transaction's transparent value pool
   * In this case, the gas will be taken from the MASP transparent address if the shielded transaction is proven to be valid
+* With knowledge of its key, a pinned shielded transaction can be directly downloaded or proven non-existent without scanning the entire blockchain
+  * It is recommended that pinned transaction's key be derived from the hash of its payment address, something that both transaction parties would share
+  * This key must not be reused, this is in order to avoid revealing that multiple transactions are going to the same entity

 ## Multi-Asset Shielded Pool Specification Differences from Zcash Protocol Specification
 The [Multi-Asset Shielded Pool Specication](https://raw.githubusercontent.com/anoma/masp/main/docs/multi-asset-shielded-pool.pdf) referenced above is in turn an extension to the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf).
 Below, the changes from the Zcash Protocol Specification assumed to have been integrated into the Multi-Asset Shielded Pool Specification are listed: